Portrait of Caroline Schleicher from around 1809, attributed to Diethelm Heinrich Lavater (Zentralbibliothek Zürich, Schleicher, Karoline I, 1 Pp A4).

 Anmerkungen

-Laut Beschauzettel N° 873
+Laut Beschauzettel N°873

 The entry in the death register of the Reindorf parish concerning Caroline Krähmer's obsequies on 21 April 1873 (Reindorf, Tom.
 19, fol.
 88).

-Krähmer died in the house Kranzgasse 30 (formerly No. 287) which, according to the cadastre, consisted of two stories and 18 apartments (Kataster der Vororte Wiens.
+Krähmer died in the house Kranzgasse 30 (last numbering No. 287) which, according to the cadastre, consisted of two stories and 18 apartments (Kataster der Vororte Wiens.
 Lechner 1888, 40).
 In 1897, this building was replaced with a new six-storied one and today's address Kranzgasse 30 merely marks the entrance of the house Mariahilfer Straße 181.

 The Reindorf parish church, where, on 21 April 1873, Caroline Krähmer's body was blessed (Wien Museum, I.N.
 234724).